 It is a museum built underground with high walls and an iron gate to show the descent into darkness of humankind.

 The Memorial is also dedicated to the men, women and children deported from France to concentration camps between 1940 and 1944 who did not return.
-Entrance to this hauntingly beautiful memorial is free.
+Entrance to this hauntingly beautiful memorial and museum is free.

 5. Marché aux Fleurs et aux Oiseaux